l4ci/goFClass/content/README.md

 ## Topics

-- Topics acts like a global forum
+- Topics act like a global forum
 - Only topics related to the users: `games` `teams` are visible to the user
+- Topics are also shown unter `gameId` `teamId`